Graduate Diploma of Professional Supervision

 - plan and execute a substantial research or field-based project in an area of work-based supervisory practice.

-A candidate may seek credit for previous accredited study and/or Recognised Prior Learning up to a maximum of 18 cps in the Graduate Diploma of Professional Supervision but not the compulsory units.
+A candidate may seek credit for previous accredited study and/or Recognised Prior Learning up to a maximum of 18 cps in the Graduate Diploma of Professional Supervision.

-Credit may be granted only from units at graduate level where the outcomes, content, demand hours and assessment are equivalent to those of existing SCD units.
+Credit may be granted only from units at the graduate level where the outcomes, content, demand hours, and assessment are equivalent to those of existing SCD units.